namneyugn21/Roaming/README.md

 - Displays a main feed with placeholder content
 - Implemented with FlatList for scalable and efficient content loading

-### Create Screen
+### Create a post
 - Allow user to select at most 10 pictures to upload and write post description
+- Allow adding user's current location
+- Allow using the user's camera to capture image

 ---

 ## Future Enhancements

-- Uploading - Allow users to upload photos and descriptions to their journal
 - User Authentication – Allow users to sign in and store their travel logs securely
 - Location Mapping – Pin visited places on an interactive map
-- Photo Gallery – Upload multiple images per trip entry
 - Multi-language Support – Expand accessibility for a global audience

 ---